JASYTIONLINE/3302_cmpa_repo/content/d2-knowledge/readme.md

 D2 organizes its guidance into three functional areas:

-- [[d2-knowledge/naming-conventions/index|Naming Conventions]] → How to write file and folder names (lowercase, kebab-case, shortcodes).
+- [[d2-knowledge/naming-conventions/index|Naming Conventions]] → How to write file and folder names (lowercase, kebab-case, short codes).
 - [[Obsidian 1|Filing Standards]] → Where to place documents, how to cross-link them, and how retention rules apply.
 - [[d2-knowledge/retrieval/index|Retrieval]] → How to make information accessible through metadata, tags, and navigation paths.
 Together, these ensure that every document is **traceable, auditable, and retrievable according to DEIHC standards**.